step certificate needs-renewal returns '0' if the certificate needs

 exist, and '255' for any other error.

-Check if certificate.crt has passed 66 percent of its validity period:
+Check if the leaf certificate in the file certificate.crt has passed 66 percent of its validity period: